-At Kenwood we communicate with families via email.
-Please be sure to check your emails regularly and keep the office updated if you need to update your email address.
+At Kenwood we communicate primarily via email.
+Please be sure to check your email frequently and keep the office updated if you need to update your email address in Infinite Campus.
+Mrs. Westercamp sends her Principal Newsletter each week.
+This is a great tool for families to see upcoming events and important announcements.
+Also, be sure to follow us on social media.